pkheisig/Spectreasy/README.md

 # Spectreasy

-Spectreasy (or OpenGate) is temporarily unavailable while development is paused for manuscript submission.
+Spectreasy is temporarily unavailable while development is paused for manuscript submission.

 ## Feature overview